beth/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Will I Graduate: OK?

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  > A tool for Oklahoma high school students and counselors to facilitate completion of graduation requirements.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  > This tool allows students to enter current progress towards an Oklahoma high school diploma, then informs the students of what additional requirements must be met to graduate on time.
+Counselors and teachers can see at a glance what students are missing what requirements and provide intervention accordingly.
+Additionally, the tool will allow students to see progress towards meeting Oklahoma's Promise requirements, as well allow for preliminary college planning.

 ## Problem ##
   > Describe the problem your product solves.
+  > Many students and parents in Oklahoma are not well informed about the requirements for graduation, especially with changing alternatives to testing.
+Because of this, students are unable to plan appropriately to ensure they graduate on time.
+Teachers frequently lack access to information about individual students' progress towards graduation, which can lead to missed opportunities to keep students on-track.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  > Will I Graduate: OK? allows students and parents to check individual progress at any time and take appropriate action to fulfill requirements.
+Counselors, teachers, and administrators can see a summary view of student progress and group students by missing requirements to plan effective interventions.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  > "Will I Graduate: OK? lets students take responsibility for meeting graduation requirements, allows teachers to provide additional support, and saves counselors time."
+Beth Johnson, Lead Developer at Will I Graduate

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  > Just go to *website* to register, then just fill in your classes and test scores to see your progress!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "Will I Graduate provided a fast, effective method for tracking my students' progress toward graduation.
+This tool allowed me to work smarter and add value to my school." - Bob Jones, Principal, Richard Sherman High School

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  > Get started today at *website.com*